whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Polling mode for smooth movements and gestures

 ## Attention please
 1. Note that this fork is mostly for my laptop only (X510UA-BQ490).
 If yours has similar features such as no dGPU and no KB backlight, try, but at your own risk.
-Otherwise, please go to hieplpvip's Zenbook repository.
+Otherwise, please go to [hieplpvip's Zenbook repository](https://github.com/hieplpvip/Asus-Zenbook-Hackintosh) or [S510UA hackintosh repository](https://github.com/LeeBinder/Asus-Vivobook-S510UA-Hackintosh).
 2. Please read the whole README before doing anything.
-[It's strange that some people ask me unrelated things and whatever things they want and they come at me when they're told they have asked useless things](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Catalina-10.15.6-Hackintosh/issues/17).
+[It's strange that some people ask me unrelated things and whatever things they want and they come at me when they're told they have asked useless things](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/issues/17).

 ## Steps to install